Dodgers clinch 7th straight NL West title, 1st playoff team

 Los Angeles, coming off consecutive World Series losses to Houston and Boston and seeking its first title since 1988, will likely begin the postseason at Dodger Stadium on Oct.
 3 against the NL wild-card team.

-The Dodgers, with a power-packed lineup and imposing rotation, gained sole possession of first place on April 17 and never looked back.
-Their final pursuer was the Arizona Diamondbacks, who started the day a whopping 17½ games out of first place.
+“It’s something you don’t take for granted.
+You enjoy them all,” said third baseman Justin Turner, who received a beer drenching in the middle of his interview.
+“Obviously not as dramatic as last year, going to a Game 163, but it doesn’t take anything away from what we’ve accomplished.
+We’ve showed up trying to give ourselves another chance to make it to the World Series, and this is the first step.”

+On the outskirt of the mayhem-filled clubhouse, former Dodgers manager Tommy LaSorda watched with a beer in his hand.
+Roberts came by to shake the hand of the 91-year-old face of the franchise, who ultimately was greeted by almost every beer-soaked player in striking distance.

-This is the earliest that Los Angeles (94-52) has ever clinched the division, both in terms of date and games.
+Los Angeles (94-52) has never clinched the division earlier, both in terms of date and games.
 The 1977 team did it in Game 151, and the 2013 club clinched on Sept.
 19.

-Last year, the Dodgers didn’t wrap up the division until the 163rd game of the season, defeating Colorado in a playoff on Oct.
-1.

-“I’d rather the early one versus the late one.
-We did the late one last year,” manager Dave Roberts said before the game.
-“I like this one just so you can really get it past you.
-Give guys rest, put guys in roles and positions you might face in the postseason.”

-Though an Arizona loss to the New York Mets would have clinched it for the Dodgers, Los Angeles emphatically took care of business on its own.
-Seager homered with two on to cap a four-run first inning against Ty Blach (1-3) and added a two-run drive in the third for a 6-0 lead.
+Though an Arizona loss to the Mets would have clinched it for the Dodgers, Los Angeles emphatically took care of business on its own.
+Corey Seager homered with two on to cap a four-run first inning against Ty Blach (1-3) and added a two-run drive in the third for a 6-0 lead.

 Gavin Lux hit his first career homer in the fifth to increase the Dodgers’ NL record for long balls in a season to 258.

-Tagged by Colorado for six runs in five innings during his previous start, Buehler (13-3) limited last-place Baltimore to four hits over seven shutout innings for the team with the lowest ERA in the league.
+Tagged by Colorado for six runs in five innings during his previous start, Walker Buehler (13-3) limited last-place Baltimore to four hits over seven shutout innings for the team with the lowest ERA in the league.

 Buehler struck out 11, reaching double figures for the sixth time.
 He has 201 for the season.